blagh/editor/README.md

 It's also not intended to supplant language-specific linters, so if this tool contradicts any of those more specific tools, please accept their recommendations instead!

 It's purely to help make suggestions about code readability!
-And all such automated suggestions should be applied with your best judgement--at the end of the day, you're the human who will be the best at making such judgement calls.
+And all such automated suggestions should only be applied with your best judgement--at the end of the day, you're the human, and you'll always be the best entity to make stylistic judgement calls about your codebase.